 The Department's Risk Management Process centers on its Chief Safety Officer (CSO) and its inter-disciplinary Safety Committee.
 The CSO chairs the Department's Safety Committee, receives and records hazard and consequence information, and maintains notes from the committee's meetings.
-The committee consists of representatives from management in Maintenance and Operations, the City's Risk Management Division, a mechanic, a Sun Van chauffeur, and a fixed-route motor coach operator.
+The committee is made up of an equal number of frontline employee representatives, selected by the collective bargaining unit(s), and management representatives.
+The committee consists of management staff in Maintenance, Operations, and the City's Risk Management Division, and representatives from frontline maintenance personnel, Sun Van chauffeurs, and motor coach operators.